-FEATURE – We spend a lot of time talking about innovation, but what is the actual impact of leveraging lean to achieve it?
-As the author points out, the potential is huge, provided certain conditions are met.
+FEATURE – We spend a lot of time talking about innovation, but what is the actual impact of leveraging lean management to achieve it?
+The potential is huge… provided certain conditions are met.

 Words: Ayperi Okur, chief researcher, Lean Institute Turkey